 Additionally, difficulties during pregnancy or malnutrition can also reduce a child's height.

-Treatment of Short Stature
+Treatment Options for Short Stature

-Limb Lengthening as a Treatment for Short Stature
+Limb Lengthening Surgery as an Alternative Treatment

-It's important to note that limb lengthening surgery is not recommended for children under the age of 7 years old, as their bones are still growing and the surgery may affect their natural growth.
+Keep in mind that limb lengthening surgery is not recommended for children under 7 years old to treat short stature, as it may interfere with their natural growth.